 Mother: Margery Spruytenburg (nee Bevan), born January 1895, Pontefract, Yorkshire – died 28th July 1942, ‘The Ride’ Little Bealings, Suffolk.
 An amateur painter and a member of Ipswich Art Club 1938-1942

 A Nationality and Naturalisation certificate was issued on the 22nd December 1930, to Richard’s father Hendrik.
 A resident of Ipswich.
 In 1931, a certificate was issued to Richard as a child of Hendrik.

-Richard attended Ipswich School.
+Richard was educated at Ipswich School.

 Richard is also remembered on the Ipswich School Chapel war memorial, and at Little Bealings, Suffolk.